How to Write a Restaurant Allergen Statement: Reducing the Risk of Allergic Reactions

 Making a customer sick is every cook’s worst nightmare—especially when the illness is caused by an allergic reaction to an ingredient that wasn’t supposed to be there.
-Given that an estimated 15 million Americans suffer from food allergies, restaurants need to take special care to protect their diners from consuming food they are allergic to—both for the sake of their diners’ heath and for their own reputations.
+Given that an estimated 15 million Americans suffer from food allergies, restaurants need to take special care to protect their diners from consuming food they are allergic to—both for the sake of their diners’ health and for their own reputations.

 While there are many kitchen processes chefs must address in order to develop an allergy management plan for a restaurant, the most important step is creating an allergy statement for your menu.
 After all, clearly flagging potential allergens in your menu items is your best bet in making sure everyone can enjoy a tasty meal without any unwanted repercussions.